renovate-bot/khulnasoft-lab-_-vul-operator/docs/design/design_vul_file_system_scanner.md

         - name: scan-volume
           emptyDir: { }
       initContainers:
-        # The trivy-get-binary init container is used to copy out the trivy executable
+        # The vul-get-binary init container is used to copy out the vul executable
-        # binary from the upstream Vul container image, i.e. khulnasoft/trivy:0.19.2,
+        # binary from the upstream Vul container image, i.e. khulnasoft/vul:0.19.2,
         # to a shared emptyDir volume.
-        - name: trivy-get-binary
+        - name: vul-get-binary
-          image: khulnasoft/trivy:0.19.2
+          image: khulnasoft/vul:0.19.2
           command:
             - cp
             - -v
-            - /usr/local/bin/trivy
+            - /usr/local/bin/vul
-            - /var/starboard/trivy
+            - /var/starboard/vul
           volumeMounts:
             - name: scan-volume
               mountPath: /var/starboard
-        # The trivy-download-db container is using trivy executable binary
+        # The vul-download-db container is using vul executable binary
         # from the previous step to download Vul vulnerability database
         # from GitHub releases page.
         # This won't be required once Vul supports ClientServer mode
         # for the fs subcommand.
-        - name: trivy-download-db
+        - name: vul-download-db
-          image: khulnasoft/trivy:0.19.2
+          image: khulnasoft/vul:0.19.2
           command:
-            - /var/starboard/trivy
+            - /var/starboard/vul
             - --download-db-only
             - --cache-dir
-            - /var/starboard/trivy-db
+            - /var/starboard/vul-db
           volumeMounts:
             - name: scan-volume
               mountPath: /var/starboard
       containers:
         # The nginx container is based on the container image that
         # we want to scan with Vul.
 However, it has overwritten command (entrypoint)
-        # to invoke trivy file system scan.
+        # to invoke vul file system scan.
 The scan results are output to stdout
         # in JSON format, so we can parse them and store as VulnerabilityReport.
         - name: nginx
           image: example.registry.com/nginx:1.16